-They know what it means to face hardships and what it takes to get through a day when it feels like there is no hope.
+They know what it means to face hardships and what it takes to get through a day when it feels like there’s no hope.

 These are the people who have gotten through the hard stuff and come out of it with experience and wisdom; they know bad events are temporary and have faith that better times will eventually come.

-2) You will be better at managing your emotions
+2) You’ll be better at managing your emotions

 When you have faith in your own ability to cope with challenge and difficulty, you won’t be so easily swept away in emotions.